OmarElgabry/miniPHP/README.md

 	- Cookies in browser are also configured to be expired after (>= 2 weeks)

 ### Authorization <a name="authorization"></a>
 Do you have the right to access or to perform X action?.
 The AuthComponent takes care of authorization for each controller.
-Each controller must implement ``` isAuthorized() ``` method.
+Each controller should implement ``` isAuthorized() ``` method.
 This method will be called by default at the end of controller constructor.
 What you need to do is to return ``` boolean ``` value.

 So, for example, in order to check if current user is admin or not, you would do something like this:
 ```php